Divisive Hierarchical Clustering of Variables Identified by Singular Vectors: Singular vectors (eigenvectors) for identifying clusters

-In order to decide how a cluster should be split, a measure of dissimilarity is required.
-For variable clustering, a natural measure that describes dissimilarity between variables is given by the correlation coefficient, and we therefore use correlation-based measures in this work.
-We split a cluster $G^{(i)}$ in such a way that the distance between the variables contained in the two splits $G^{(j)}$ and $G^{(j')}$ is maximized.
+In order to conduct clustering, a measure of similarity or dissimilarity is required.
+Such measures can originate from different sources, and we present two examples to illustrate the role of the similarity matrix $\bm{S}$. \begin{enumerate} \item \textit{Example 1: Variable clustering}.
+Consider that $x_1 , \ldots x_p$ are variables.
+A natural measure that describes similarity between variables is given by the correlation coefficient, thus $\bm{S}$ \textit{can} be the correlation matrix which satisfies positive semi-definiteness and ones on the diagonal.
+We then split a cluster $\mathcal{G}_{i}$ in such a way that the correlation (similarity) between the variables contained in the two splits $\mathcal{G}_{j}$ and $\mathcal{G}_{j'}$ is minimized according to some clustering objective. \item \textit{Example 2: Observation clustering}.
+Let $x_1, \ldots, x_p$ now denote observations to be clustered according to a dissimilarity measure, for instance, pairwise Euclidean distances.
+The distance matrix is transformed into a similarity matrix $\bm{S}$, and a cluster $\mathcal{G}_i$ is then split such that the similarity between the observations in the two resulting clusters $\mathcal{G}_j$ and $\mathcal{G}_{j'}$ is minimized, meaning that the distance between them is maximized. \end{enumerate}